nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides resources on effective communication methods, including verbal and non-verbal techniques, to enhance collaboration and information exchange.
-This category currently features guidance on Presentation Techniques, offering tips and best practices for delivering clear and engaging presentations.
+The Communication Skills category provides resources on effective communication strategies, including verbal and non-verbal techniques to convey complex information clearly.
+This category currently includes guidance on Presentation Techniques, offering tips and best practices for delivering engaging and informative presentations.
 *Subcategories: Presentation Techniques*
 *Items: 1*